News! John’s Background Switcher 5.6 has been released! Read all about it here!

 Download Now – It’s Free!

 Did I mention that JBS is completely free?
 Well it is!
-It will work happily on all 32 and 64-bit versions of Windows from Windows 98 up to Windows 10 (except Windows 7 Starter Edition).
-It uses Microsoft.NET 2.0 and if that’s not already installed on your computer the setup wizard will download and install it for you.
+It will work on machines running Windows 10 and above (it will likely work on older versions but they’re out of support by now).
+It uses Microsoft.NET 4.8 and if that’s not already installed on your computer the setup wizard will download and install it for you.
 If you have a version of JBS installed already just run the installer below and it’ll upgrade your settings for you – there’s no need to uninstall the current version first!

 Here are the full release notes for recent versions:

-JBS is currently available in English, French, German, Spanish, Italian, Dutch, Japanese, Russian, Finnish, Simplified and Traditional Chinese (it will choose the language to display based on the language of Windows you’re running).
+JBS is currently available in English, French, German, Spanish, Italian, Dutch, Ukranian, Swedish, Portuguese-Brazilian, Japanese, Russian, Finnish, Hungarian, Simplified and Traditional Chinese (it will choose the language to display based on the language of Windows you’re running).

 If you’re having problems getting JBS to work or need any kind of help, do let me know!
-First check out the Frequently Asked Questions and if that doesn’t help simply fill out this form and I’ll get back to you as soon as I can:
+First check out the Frequently Asked Questions and if that doesn’t help simply fill out this form and I’ll get back to you as soon as I can (note that I do get a lot of emails so I may take a little while to reply):